30 November 2018

 MGM Stars, including Judy Garland

 Dutch postcard by Sparo (Gebr.
 Spanjersberg N.V., Rotterdam).
 Photos: Metro-Goldwyn-Mayer.
-The pictures stars are Judy Garland, Betty Hutton, Vivian Blaine (twice), Monica Lewis, Pier Angeli, Ann Blyth and Mario Lanza, Coleen Gray, and Jane Powell.
+The pictured stars are Judy Garland, Betty Hutton, Vivian Blaine (twice), Monica Lewis, Pier Angeli, Ann Blyth and Mario Lanza, Coleen Gray, and Jane Powell.
 The postcard must date from ca. 1951, when Blyth and Lanza starred together in The Great Caruso (Richard Thorpe, 1951).

 Sources: Wikipedia and IMDb.